gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages.
 This approach maintains protocol integrity while enabling translation between the two systems.

 2. **Nostr Metadata in Tags**: All Nostr-specific metadata uses event tags:
-   - `d`: Unique server identifier
+   - `d`: Unique server identifier, defined by the provider
    - `s`: Server identifier for targeting specific servers, should be the `d` tag of the server being targeted
    - `p`: Public key for addressing providers or clients
    - `e`: Event id, references for correlating requests and responses
    - `method`: MCP method for easy filtering and routing, it's duplicated from the MCP message of the content
-   - `cap`: Capability name tag for tools, resources, and prompts to enhance discoverability and filtering
+   - `cap`: Capability name tag for tools, resources, and prompts to enhance discoverability, filtering, and provide nostr related metadata

 3. **Event Kind Separation**: Different event kinds are used for different message categories with specific storage characteristics:
    - `31316`-`31319`: Server announcements and capability listings (addressable events)